MingHsiehLo/MingHsiehLo/README.md

 ### Hello world! :bowtie:

-I'm Ming, a curious self-taught web developer. :boom: For me, programming it's an amazing never-ending learning journey that I am passionately engaged.:grin:
+I'm Ming, a curious self-taught web developer.
+For me, programming it's an amazing never-ending learning journey that I am passionately engaged. :grin:

 * So far I have learned and worked with HTML5, CSS3, JavaScript, TypeScript, Angular, PHP, Databases and RESTful services. :blush: